Max Dupain: Early years

-By 1934, Max Dupain had struck out on his own and opened a studio in Bond Street, Sydney.
-In 1937, while on the south coast of New South Wales, he photographed the head and shoulders of an English friend, Harold Salvage, lying on the sand at Culburra Beach.
-But it was not until the 1970s that the photograph began to receive wide recognition.
-A print of the photograph was purchased in 1976 by the National Gallery of Australia in Canberra and by the 1990s it had cemented its place as an iconic image of Australia.
-An early vintage print of the original version of the Sunbaker is contained in an album of photographs donated to the State Library of New South Wales by Dupain's friend, the architect Chris Vandyke.
+In 1934 Max Dupain opened a studio in Bond Street, Sydney.
+In 1937, on the south coast of New South Wales, he photographed the head and shoulders of his English friend Harold Salvage, lying on the sand at Culburra Beach.
+The photograph, titled "Sunbaker", began to receive wide recognition after a retrospective at the Australian Centre for Photography in Sydney in 1975.
+Prints were purchased in 1976 by the Art Gallery of New South Wales, the National Gallery of Victoria, and the National Gallery of Australia.
+By the mid 1990s Sunbaker had cemented its place as an iconic image of Australia.
+A vintage print of a version of the Sunbaker is in an album of photographs donated to the State Library of New South Wales by the family of Dupain's friend, architect Chris Vandyke.